Bath, Somerset: Late modern

 In the 1970s and 1980s, it was recognised that conservation of historic buildings was inadequate, leading to more care and reuse of buildings and open spaces.
 In 1987, the city was selected by UNESCO as a World Heritage Site, recognising its international cultural significance.

 Between 1991 and 2000, Bath was the scene of a series of rapes committed by an unidentified man dubbed the "Batman rapist".
 The attacker remains at large and is the subject of Britain's longest-running serial rape investigation.
 He is said to have a tights fetish, have a scar below his bottom lip and resides in the Bath area or knows it very well.
 He has also been linked to the unsolved murder of Melanie Hall, which occurred in the city in 1996.
 Although the offender's DNA is known and several thousand men in Bath were DNA tested, the attacker continues to evade police.

 Since 2000, major developments have included the Thermae Bath Spa, the SouthGate shopping centre, the residential Western Riverside project on the Stothert & Pitt factory site, and the riverside Bath Quays office and business development.
 In 2021, Bath become part of a second UNESCO World Heritage Site, a group of spa towns across Europe known as the "Great Spas of Europe".
+This makes it one of the only places to be formally recognised twice as a World Heritage site.